 The wind was starting to pick up speed.
 I was hoping that some clouds would appear and make my task easier.
 The swallows were flying low.
 In hills, the local folks say that when they fly low, there might be a gale approaching.

 After capturing a few trial shots, I went on to capture some pictures for the assignment.
 The exposures were perfect.
 I could see a well-centered histogram.
-Snow covered peaks in the backdrop were not overblown and the lady in the foreground was not underexposed.
-The light from the flash was well balanced with the natur
+Snow-covered peaks in the backdrop were not overblown and the lady in the foreground was not underexposed.
+The light from the flash was well balanced with the natural light.

 (This one was for Instagram.
 The ubiquitous square format with slightly over the top processing.
-The slight blur around her hair is due to sampling error while reducing the size.
+The slight blur around her hair is due to sampling error while reducing the size and some softening is due to compression.
 The ground was still wet from dew, but thankfully she did not mind that)

 The short break was over.
 My model had changed her dress too during the coffee break.
 The wind had brought some clouds but they were still far off.
 For the next photos, I was again planning to use the fill-flashes.